 I won’t attempt here to explain the Alexander Technique, as there are plenty of good books that go into great depth, including Alexander’s own.
 And, at any rate, there is no replacement for private lessons with a certified Alexander Technique teacher (one certified by STAT, or one of its affiliates, such as AmSAT in the U.S. or CanSTAT in Canada – one should avoid teachers who don’t have STAT affiliate certification).
 I will, however, briefly explain how I understand the physiology behind the Alexander Technique and how it applies to running.

 In vertebrates, movement is initiated, organized and distributed through the spine. (see The Spinal Engine , which explains how the movement of the legs and arms in running originates with spinal movement) In fact, it is possible to measure muscle action in the upper neck preparatory to the movement of a finger (The Head-Neck Sensory Motor System, ed.
 Alain Berthoz).
-The first part of any movement, including walking and running, involves the adjustment of the head’s weight, because the movement of a limb implies a change in the balance of the whole body.
+The first part of any movement, including walking, running and simply breathing http://www.alexandertechnique-running.com/breathing-and-running/ involves the adjustment of the head’s weight, because the movement of a limb implies a change in the balance of the whole body.
 Further, movement of a limb demands the support of the spine.
 The spinal musculature is composed of chains of smaller muscles, which, when co-ordinated, can powerfully extend the spine against the contraction of the large muscles which attach the limbs to the spine.
-For example, when one lifts a heavy object with an arm, that action should not compress or bend the spine – when a leg extends or recovers in running, that movement should not result in arching of the lower back, or tilting of be pelvis – the extensor muscles of the spine reflexively act to resist the contraction of the large muscles of the limbs, and, in fact, actually prepare to do so before the movement of an arm or leg even begins.
+For example, when one lifts a heavy object with an arm, that action should not compress or bend the spine – when a leg extends or recovers in running, that movement should not result in arching of the lower back, or tilting of the pelvis – the extensor muscles of the spine reflexively act to resist the contraction of the large muscles of the limbs, and, in fact, actually prepare to do so before the movement of an arm or leg even begins.
 At least, this is what happens when good posture is present.
 In actuality, what we see in many people is quite different: their necks and backs shorten and contract with the effort of moving their limbs.
 Runners hunch and arch, effectively compressing their trunks and retracting their limbs.
 They have learned to work against themselves.

 At birth, we can see reflexes that will control posture and movement already at work.
 A normal child has the balanced and interactive muscle tone that defines good posture.
 Good posture is movement, not positioning.
 Certain extensor reflexes can be immediately tested in newborns – pressure against the ball of a foot will elicit counter pressure, demonstrating how the body has evolved to lengthen against the force of gravity (as occurs in natural running), or, indeed against any exterior force placed upon it.
 One can also test, in infants, reflexes that protectively retract the limbs, and completely inhibit the extensor reflexes of the spine.
 The Moro reflex is a reflex, studied in apes and in man, which can best be described as a grasping reflex.
 Take an infant and make a sudden movement as if to drop it (well, don’t actually do this, take the word of researchers who’ve studied it), and you will see a stereotyped two-phase response.
 The first is extensor – reaching out with the hands and arms, the second, flexor, retracting the arms and legs and collapsing the neck and spine.
 In arboreal apes, the purpose of this reflex is evident – the infant must grasp its parent in time of flight, as the parent needs both limbs available.
 In most environments, this reflex is only occasionally stimulated.
 In modern man, it is constantly stimulated.